-The other allocation made to members covers our Generation and Transmission (G&T) capital credits or margins returned to us from our power suppliers Basin Electric Power Cooperative and East River Electric Cooperative.
+The other allocation made to members covers Generation and Transmission (G&T) capital credits or margins returned to Northern Electric from power suppliers Basin Electric Power Cooperative and East River Electric Power Cooperative.
 The Board has voted to continue allocating G&T capital credits to the members, but they will only retire this portion if Basin Electric pays a cash distribution to Northern Electric Cooperative.
-In the near future, the Board and Management agree that retaining the G&T portion of our earnings can have a greater impact if used to support our current operations, supplement our razor-thin revenues and help keep rate increases to a minimum.
+In the near future, the board and management agree that retaining the G&T portion of the earnings can have a greater impact if used to support current operations, supplement razor-thin revenues and help keep rate increases to a minimum.

-Because members may receive capital credits sometime in the future, it is imperative that they keep the co-op informed of current and future addresses.
+Because members may receive capital credits at some time in the future, it is imperative that they keep the co-op informed of current and future addresses.

 When are capital credits returned to members?

 Capital Credits are retired at the discretion of the Board as long as the financial condition of the co-op will not be impaired.
-As the cash position allows, the Board votes to retire and return to the members a portion of their allocated capital credits.
-The Northern Board has decided to retire allocations for distribution capital credits first.
+As the cash position allows, the Board votes to retire and return to members a portion of their allocated capital credits.
 These payouts are returned according to a retirement schedule and include a percentage of all the outstanding distribution capital credits.

-What should a member do if he/she moves from NEC's service area?
+What should a member do if he/she moves away from Northern Electric's service area?

-If members discontinue service with Northern Electric, notify the co-op of any subsequent address changes so that any capital credit refunds can continue to be sent.
+If members discontinue service with Northern Electric, they should notify the co-op of any subsequent address changes so that any capital credit refunds can continue to be sent.
 Please note that members do not receive lump-sum refund checks upon discontinuing service with Northern Electric.
-Capital Credit refunds are usually made on an annual basis upon Board approval and according to the financial condition of the co-op.
+Capital credit refunds are usually made on an annual basis upon Board approval and according to the financial condition of the cooperative.

-What happens to the captial credits of a deceased member?
+What happens to the capital credits of a deceased member?